 U.S. Inequality and Fiscal Progressivity: An Intragenerational Accounting

-Inequality is ultimately about differences in spending, not differences in wealth or income that can be offset by fiscal policy.
-This study measures inequality in remaining lifetime spending (RLS) by cohort.
-Cohort specificity controls for growth and life-cycle effects.
-We measure RLS and lifetime net tax rates by running the 2016 Survey of Consumer Finances data plus imputed variables through a life-cycle, consumption-smoothing program that incorporates borrowing constraints and all major federal and state tax/transfer programs.
+Economic inequality is fundamentally about differences in spending power, i.e., the ability to engage in current and future consumption.
+The literature, though, has focused largely on wealth and income inequality, both of which can differ markedly from spending power-inequality due to government redistribution.
+This study measures inequality in spending power within specific age cohorts, holding constant household behavior.
+Segregating by cohort controls for growth and life-cycle effects, while assuming uniform household behavior controls for endogenous responses to the tax-transfer system as well as differences in preferences.
+We also study fiscal progressivity via a new measure – the lifetime net tax rate.
+We calculate spending power by running the 2016 Survey of Consumer Finances data plus imputed variables through the Fiscal Analyzer (TFA), a life-cycle, consumption-smoothing program that includes hard borrowing constraints and all major federal and state tax/transfer programs, whether cash or in-kind.
 Our findings are striking.
-First, inequality in income and, especially, wealth dramatically overstates RLS inequality.
-For example, the richest 1 percent of forty year-olds own 29.1 percent of their cohort’s net wealth, but account for only 11.8 percent of its RLS.
-This cohort’s poorest quintile owns just 0.4 percent of the cohort’s wealth, but spends 6.6 percent of cohort RLS.
-Second, within-cohort inequality differs considerably from across-cohort inequality.
-Third, the U.S. fiscal system is highly progressive.
-To illustrate, for the bottom quintile of forty year-olds, the lifetime net tax rate is negative 44.4 percent.
-It’s 34.7 percent for the top 1 percent.
-Fourth, current-year net tax rates substantially understate fiscal progressivity and, as our analysis of the 2017 Tax Cuts and Jobs Act shows, can significantly misstate a fiscal reform’s fairness.
+First, inequality in income and, especially, wealth dramatically overstates inequality in spending power.
+For example, the richest 1 percent of 40-49 year-olds own 29.1 percent of their cohort’s net wealth, but account for only 11.8 percent of its remaining lifetime spending power (LSP).
+This cohort’s poorest quintile owns just 0.4 percent of the cohort’s wealth, but has 6.6 percent of cohort LSP.
+Among 20-29 year olds, whose expected human wealth is less dispersed, these discrepancies are even more dramatic.
+The richest 1 percent have 68.2 of the wealth, but only 9.7 percent of the spending power.
+The bottom quintile has slightly negative wealth, but 8.3 percent of spending power.
+Second, inequality in current-spending-power (CSP) – spending in the current year arising under the household’s possibly constrained consumption smoothing plan – differs from LSP, sometimes importantly, due to credit constraints, in-kind government benefits, and other factors.
+Third, the U.S. fiscal system is highly progressive once cohorts are old enough to have highly dispersed human wealth.
+Consider the bottom quintile of 40-49 year-olds.
+Their lifetime net tax rate (lifetime net taxes divided by lifetime resources) is substantially negative, -44.4 percent, while that of the top 1 percent in the same cohort is 34.7.
+Fourth, households’ rankings based on current income can differ substantially from their ranking based on lifetime resources.
+Fifth, current-year net tax rates substantially understate fiscal progressivity and, as our analysis of the 2017 Tax Cuts and Jobs Act shows, can significantly misstate a fiscal reform’s fairness.